The UN Resident Coordinator Office

 • Coordinated Development Support: The RC ensures a coherent and strategic response to national development priorities, working closely with UNCT members, including Non-Resident Agencies, to meet Kenya’s needs.

-• Advocacy and Partnerships: The RC champions the core values of the UN Charter, including human rights, gender equality, and the commitment to 'Leave No One Behind' by prioritizing support for the most vulnerable and marginalized groups.
+• Advocacy and Partnerships: The RC champions the core values of the UN Charter, including human rights, gender equality, and the commitment to 'Leave No One Behind' by prioritising support for the most vulnerable and marginalised groups.

 Core Functions of the Resident Coordinator Office in Kenya